 Explore the Developer role.
 The Developer role is responsible for working with other members of the Team to build potentially releasable features in every iteration.

-Explore the Team Agility Master role.
-The Team Agility Master role shepherds the process and the team, facilitates, raises questions, removes impediments, ensures visibility, and socializes Lean-Agile.
+Explore the Team Agility Coach role.
+The Team Agility Coach role shepherds the process and the team, facilitates, raises questions, removes impediments, ensures visibility, and socializes Lean-Agile.
 The facilitation aspect of this role is often called the “Scrum Master.”

 Explore the Tester role.
 The Tester role is central to development.
 Testing ensures high-quality code, finds bugs, discovers root-cause issues that lead to defects, and creates acceptance tests for every feature and story.